charisma-lab/burger_turtlebot/Booting up the Burger Bot.md

 Open a terminal on the device (ctrl+alt+t).
 Type `ifconfig`.
 Towards the bottom of the text printed to the terminal will be a line starting with "inet addr:", the string of numbers afterwards is the IP address of the device.

-### Making a Package
+### \[WIP\] Making a Package
-This tutorial will closely follow the tutorial from [the ROS website](http://wiki.ros.org/ROS/Tutorials/CreatingPackage) but with less explanation.
+This tutorial will closely follow the tutorial from [the ROS website](http://wiki.ros.org/ROS/Tutorials/CreatingPackage) but with less explanation and combined with [this](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29) article on setting up publisher and subcriber nodes.
 1. Assuming a catkin_ws workspace is already set up, enter your source file using `cd ~/catkin_ws/src`.
 2. Create the package using `catkin_create_pkg <package_name> [depend1] [depend2]`.
 As an example, to create a package with the name "beginner_tutorials" and the dependencies std_msgs, rospy, and roscpp would look like `catkin_create_pkg beginner_tutorials std_msgs rospy roscpp`.
 3. Back out to the workspace with `cd ~/catkin_ws`.